Summer Bridge Program

 Apply for Summer Bridge

-The deadline to apply for 2023 is June 2, 2023.
-We review applications on a rolling basis and will email you your application decision beginning in late February/early March.
+The deadline to apply for Summer Bridge is June 3, 2024.
+We review applications on a rolling basis and will email you your application decision by late May 2024.

 Complete the Steps to Apply to Central Piedmont